 This course looks at the dynamics of organizations as systems, delving into systems theory and various organizational models.
-Students explore organizational ethos, the critical elements of organizational change, managing change, and the unique dynamics of sociotechnical systems in church, para-church, and ministry organizations.
-Students are will be expected to develop a theology of work.
+Students explore organizational ethos, the critical elements of organizational change, managing change and the unique dynamics of socio-technical systems in church, para-church and ministry organizations.
+Students will be expected to develop a theology of work.

-RLM 513 - Fundamentals of Finance & Accounting for Church and Ministry Leaders 2 Credits
+RLM 513 - Fundamentals of Finance and Accounting for Church and Ministry Leaders

-This course provides the basic building blocks for leaders to manage the complex finances of a non-profit ministry organization, including reading financial statements, budgeting, accounting practices, financial ethics, and stewardship issues associated with fund raising and tithing.
+This course provides the basic building blocks for leaders to manage the complex finances of a non-profit ministry organization, including reading financial statements, budgeting, accounting practices, financial ethics and stewardship issues associated with fund raising and tithing.

-RLM 514 - Strategic Planning & Marketing 2 Credits
+RLM 514 - Strategic Planning and Marketing

-This course enables leaders to set a vision and strategy for an organization, how to evaluate and select strategic opportunities, and how to build a concrete plan for realizing a vision.
+This course enables leaders to set a vision and strategy for an organization, evaluate and select strategic opportunities and build a concrete plan for realizing a vision.
 Students discuss the fundamentals of marketing, promoting, and branding the ethos and distinctiveness of an organization in the context of its culture.

-RLM 515 - Managing Talent in Ministry 2 Credits
+RLM 515 - Managing Talent in Ministry

 This course teaches the basics of human resource management and development for church and para-church organizations.
-It explores the process of performance planning and management; continuing development; giving performance feedback; and selecting and retaining key talent for various roles in an organization.
+It explores the process of performance planning and management, continuing development, giving performance feedback and selecting and retaining key talent for various roles in an organization.
 Students look at a holistic view of talents management from attraction and selection to rewarding and retaining, and how to deal with termination of employees.

-RLM 520 - Developing Inter-Cultural Competency: Being the Word on the Street 2 Credits
+RLM 520 - Developing Inter-Cultural Competency: Being the Word on the Street